zqx1392/hello-world/README.md

 advert webpage

 Plan for ege
-- Finish tsukiyori 1 quick
+- Finish tsukiyori 2.2 quick
+- Pick one (short) Nuki for listening practice?
-- play small game(s) before life crashed by 10
+- Watch Jdrama or Ghibli? before life crashed by 10

 new webpage
 - add more content, copy good point from other (because we have none, we can start new!)